octo-technology/OpenTezos/docs/michelson/tutorial.md

 The Michelson language provides the possibility to execute a part of the code depending on some criteria.
 This is called conditional branching and some instructions are provided for this intent.

-For example, the `IF` instruction allows branches of execution to be created.
+The `IF` instruction allows branches of execution to be created.

 The `IF {} {}` instruction takes two sequences as arguments.
 It expects a boolean at the top element of the stack.
 It consumes the top element and executes the first given sequence if this boolean-top element is *True*.
 Otherwise it executes the second sequence.